gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 When introducing a map, the GM can designate any of the following zones to the areas or objects depicted on the map:

-* **Difficult Terrain**: A space with difficult terrain costs an extra point of Speed to enter.
+* **Difficult Terrain**: A space with difficult terrain costs an extra point of speed to enter.
 For example, a muddy patch, a crowd of people, or a steep mountainside can all be difficult terrain.

 * **Obstacle**: A space with an obstacle blocks line of sight and cannot be entered unless the GM makes an exception.
 For example, a wall, a pile of boxes, or a dining room table can all be obstacles.

 * **Hazard**: A space with a hazard causes one stress or damage whenever a combatant enters it or starts their turn in it.
 For example, a pit of fire, a spike trap, or a poisonous bog can all be hazards.

 Additionally, each tactical combat, the GM can decide to adjust the rules in any way to reflect the unique challenges of that combat.
-For example, in a tactical combat where heavy mist has overtaken the battlefield, the GM can decide that, for this combat, all combatants must reduce their Range by one, to a minimum of one.
+For example, in a tactical combat where heavy mist has overtaken the battlefield, the GM can decide that, for this combat, all combatants must reduce their range by one, to a minimum of one.

 ## Abilities